docarray/docarray/docs/advanced/document-store/elasticsearch.md

 ### Search with `tags`

-Text can be indexed when it is part of `tags`.
+Text can also be indexed when it is part of `tags`.
-This is mostly useful in applications where text data can be split into groups.
+This is mostly useful in applications where text data can be split into groups and applications might require retrieving items based on a text search in an specific tag.

 For example:
 ```python